Menu

 Drug-induced gingival enlargement is a side-effect of certain drugs where the gingival tissue is not the intended target organ.
 The key offending drug classes are anticonvulsants, immunosuppressants, and calcium channel blockers.
 It is estimated that 50% of adults treated with phenytoin experience gingival enlargement, 30% with cyclosporine, and 20% with nifedipine.
 This overgrowth impedes proper dental hygiene and, apart from the cosmetic damage, causes painful chewing and eating.
 The common mechanism of action at the cellular level of all these three categories of dissimilar drugs appears to be inhibition of cation influx, particularly sodium and calcium ions.
 The modalities of treatment are medical and surgical.
 Medical management is the first line of therapy and includes discontinuing or changing the medication must be placed under consideration.
 Surgery is reserved for recurrences or cases that persist despite good medical treatment.

-Extraintestinal symptoms are common and may include:
+Extraintestinal manifestations are common and may include:

-• Coagulopathy due to impaired absorption of vitamin K
+• Coagulopathy due to vitamin K deficiency

 • Osteoporosis